 - Developing best practice and sharing the findings with service-users, practitioners and policymakers.

 Worldwide, alcohol misuse is the biggest factor for death, ill-health and disability among 15-49 year olds.
 In 2021 in the UK, there were 9,641 alcohol-specific deaths, which was an increase of almost 20% from 2019.
-Alcohol-related harm costs the NHS £3.5 billion each year, so both decreasing harm for patients and reducing costs to the NHS are key aims in government policy.
+Alcohol-related harm costs the NHS £3.5 billion each year, so decreasing harm for patients as well as reducing costs to the NHS are key aims in government policy.

-We are doing an evaluation of how and when AAOT services are used and the outcomes before and after AAOT involvement, as well as exploring the barriers and facilitators of AAOT implementation.
-This will take place over two studies:
+We did an evaluation of how and when AAOT services are used and the outcomes before and after AAOT involvement.
+We also explored the barriers and facilitators of AAOT implementation.
+This took place over two studies:

-- Study 1: Analysis of Routine Clinical Data (this is a quantitative, or data-based study)
+- Study 1: Analysis of Routine Clinical Data (this was a quantitative, or data-based study)

-- Study 2: Analysis of barriers and facilitators to the implementation of AAOT in clinical services (this is a qualitative, or interview-based, study)
+- Study 2: Analysis of barriers and facilitators to the implementation of AAOT in clinical services (this was a qualitative, or interview-based, study)

-We are assessing the engagement and incorporation of AAOT services into routine care by examining the services currently in use, which include:
+We assessed the engagement and incorporation of AAOT services into routine care by examining the services in use, which included:

 - Structured community alcohol care teams (GMMH Achieve in Salford and Bolton)

-A PPI advisory panel has been set up to generate outcomes and co-develop the interview schedules that will be used to gather information about service-user experience.
-Patient and Public Involvement (PPI) members are integrated into the study team and meet with researchers regularly to give feedback on recruitment and research materials, to help generate a list of outcomes that will inform study 2, and to provide feedback on the analysis and interpretation of the data that’s gathered.
+A PPI advisory panel was set up to generate outcomes and co-develop the interview schedules that were used to gather information about service-user experience.
+Patient and Public Involvement (PPI) members were integrated into the study team and met with researchers regularly to give feedback on recruitment and research materials, and to provide feedback on the analysis and interpretation of the data that was gathered.

-Dr Stephen Kaar, Consultant Addictions Psychiatrist in Greater Manchester Mental Health NHS Foundation Trust is the Principal Investigator (PI) of this project.
+Dr Stephen Kaar, Consultant Addictions Psychiatrist in Greater Manchester Mental Health NHS Foundation Trust, was the Principal Investigator (PI) of this project.

 - GMMH Achieve (Salford and Bolton)